akyriako/cloudtrace-exporter/README.md

 #### Binaries

+> [!NOTE]
+> The targets below will rebuild all the container images from code, redeploy configuration and then deploy
+> our custom exporter and sink.

 As mentioned earlier, you are given two options as how to deploy **cts_exporter** as a Knative workload; either as a `ContainerSource`: